-I am currently pursuing a PhD in Intelligent Cinematography (Y2/3).
-My project is focused on the inverse graphics problem for dynamic scenes (i.e.) Dynamic Neural Radiance Fields.
+I am studying a PhD in Intelligent Cinematography (Y2/3).
+My research is focused on Dynamic Neural Radiance Fields for cinematographic applications.
 The project is supervised by Dave Bull and Pui Anantrasirichai and funded by My World.

 Towards a Robust Framework for NeRF Evaluation